chriszerr/clz8225.github.io/content/authors/admin/_index.md

   url: "https://wustl.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Christopher Zerr is currently a PhD student in Psychological & Brain Sciences at Washington University in St. Louis.
+bio: Christopher Zerr is currently a Postdoctoral Researcher in Psychological & Brain Sciences at Washington University in St. Louis.

 interests:
 - Learning and Memory